Brad77278/ToDoList/README.md

 For example "/Work" or "/School"

-Each new list is saved to MongoDB and returned to at any time.
+Each new list is saved to MongoDB and can be returned to at any time.

 Enjoy!